unhackathon/website/springboard-projects/websockets.md

 This struct will be used to parse and send messages that represent points.
 In particular, this uses a language feature in go called 'tags'.
 You'll notice that X and Y are each 'tagged' with info to the JSON parset that tells it what name to deserialize and serializze properties to.
 This is necessary because we want X and Y on the point itself to be public, and in Go, public members have to start with an uppercase letter.

-Finally, to finish off our changes to the go server, remove the "socketConnected" function, and add the following function.
+Finally, to finish off our changes to the go server add the following function.
 {% highlight go %}
 // Echo the data received on the WebSocket. func echoServer(ws *websocket.Conn) {